 - In some cases, their behavior may resemble some forms of epileptic seizures.

 People with narcolepsy often have trouble staying asleep due to various disturbances.
-The disturbance, such as insomnia, vivid dreams, sleep talking, acting out while dreaming, or periodic limb movement disorder is usually mild to moderate and does not account for the daytime sleepiness experienced by people with narcolepsy.
+The disturbances, such as insomnia, vivid dreams, sleep talking, acting out while dreaming, or periodic limb movement disorder, are usually mild to moderate and do not account for the daytime sleepiness experienced by people with narcolepsy.

 Periodic Limb Movement Disorder